by Martin Maenza

 But their exit did not go completely unnoticed.
 From across the room, a young blonde woman focused her blue eyes, saw them go, and smiled.
 She took a couple of bucks from her purse and laid them on the bar.
 Then she quickly made her way across the room to follow in pursuit.

 From a darkened office on the second floor, Karen Duncan tried her best to keep to the shadows, yet at the same time watched what was transpiring below.
 Outside, a group of seven men were attempting to load a large piece of equipment into a nondescript van with only marginal success.
-A tall thin man in a long gray coat and a bizarre-looking helmet was gesturing feverishly to the group of thugs.
+A tall, thin, middle-aged man in a long gray coat and a bizarre-looking helmet was gesturing feverishly to the group of thugs.
 Beams of light emitted from the helmet danced over the van and the men as he gestured.

 It took them a long time to remove what they came here for, Karen thought to herself.
 “That experimental laser is fairly complicated and large.”
 She leaned forward to get a better look, but pulled back quickly before being seen by one of the men.
 They must have overpowered the security before the police could have been called.
 Maybe I should have called them instead of Mal first.
 She reached into the lower right pocket of her lab coat and produced a large cellular phone.